smarquardt92/project_1/README.md

 3. bar graphs:
 	- number of accidents per day, week, or month (x-axis = unit of time, y-axis = number of accidents)
 	- holiday comparison (+/- 1 day around holiday)
+	- time of day (number of accidents that occur at certain point of 	day)
 4. "heat" map:
 	- geographic map of where accidents occur